ITNurse/patient-summary-app/docs/csv-design-and-value-sets.md

 - [ImmunizationPSCA](https://simplifier.net/ps-ca-r1/immunizationpsca)
 - [OrganizationCACore](https://simplifier.net/ca-core/organization-ca-core)

+## Special Note:
+Because the patient data is created as CSV files, any values within those files that contain commas (i.e. a condition display name) will cause issues.
+To get around this, all text fields should be wrapped in double quotes.

 ## PS-CA_Composition.csv
 [Enter screenshot here]

 ### PS-CA Composition Resource Specification
 The fields selected for the PS-CA_Composition.csv file correspond to those marked as Required in the PS-CA Composition profile.
 The values entered conform to the expected data types and, where applicable, to the specified value set bindings.
 Details are outlined in the table below:
 | Field                                                   | Type           | Requirement | Notes                                                                                                                                                              |